 The large-scale features of such vortices may be expected to be amenable to scale analysis and asymptotics, given some suitable averaged information from the small scales.
 But, whereas asymptotic methods can still provide a clue as to the characteristic scalings and local structure of the small-scale processes, it is unlikely that a closed theory can be derived solely through asymptotic analysis: the space-time distributions of the small-scale updrafts will involve a strong chaotic component because the updrafts originate from turbulent boundary layers and are driven by buoyancy instabilities.
 At the same time, the distributions also have a deterministic aspect due to .uid mechanical interactions between neighboring updrafts and the modulation of their local environment by the large-scale flow.

 This project aims at a mathematically motivated approach to capturing process interactions across these partly deterministic and partly chaotic, or random, cascades of scales.
 The root model for this project is given by the compressible multiphase .uid .ow equations, yet its solutions are not accessible due to the vast scale range involved in the considered processes.
 The challenge here is to develop asymptotic analyses for the large scales of interest and surrogate models for the computationally inaccessible scales, and to couple these components in a mathematically transparent fashion.
 The obtained analytical models shall be validated against idealized numerical simulations and observational data.

 Müller, A. and Névir, P. and Klein, R. (2017) Scale Dependent Analytical Investigation of the Dynamic State Index Concerning the Quasi-Geostrophic Theory.
-SFB 1114 Preprint . pp. 1-38.
-(Unpublished)
+Journal of Atmospheric Sciences . pp. 1-38.
+(Submitted)

 Papke, A. (2017) Atmospheric vortex stability under vertical shear.
 PhD thesis, FU Berlin, FB Mathematik & Informatik.